loafer-mka/version-stamper/README.md

   `VERSION_AUTHORSHIP` and `VERSION_DECLARATION` - taken from the
-  `.version-stamper` configuration file, when it is created, they are initially assigned based on the username, git configuration and standard parameters in the `version-stamper-config` file.
+  `.version-stamper` configuration file, when it is created, they are initially assigned based on the username, git configuration and default value of parameter `STAMPER_DEFAULT_DECL` in the `version-stamper-config` file.

   `VERSION_COMMIT_AUTHOR` and `VERSION_COMMIT_EMAIL` - retrieved from
   current commit description.
 If the repository is completely empty, then